10 years ago Dawn's life was very different.

-Eleven years ago, severe back pain meant I was bedridden.
-By the age of 40 I was medically retired and told I could never work again.
+At 35, I was medically retired and told I could never work again.
 It seemed like my life was over.
 I felt like I’d been written off – I’d written myself off.

-I expected them to write the idea off.
-Instead they listened, and together we talked about what it would take for me to be able to rebuild my physical strength in order to get in a pool.
+I expected the Thistle wellbeing practitioner to write the idea off.
+Instead she listened, focused on me and what I needed and together we talked about what it would take for me to be able to rebuild my physical strength and get in a pool.